AudaciousSage/retr0/README.md

 bash requirements.sh

+You'll be needing linux for this not android apps like termux.

+You'll be needing to type your password if you are not in super user or su.

-retr0 is a program which have 3 bash used for wireless scanning and also one more for reseting everything back to normal
+retr0 is a program which have 3 bash used for wireless scanning and also one more for reseting everything back to normal.

-you can use scanner.sh or easyscanner.sh that both is the same thing
+you can use scanner.sh or easyscanner.sh that both is the same thing.

-To change the interface name to your interface just go and edit ( scanner.sh & easyscanner.sh ) the file through your text editor so you can edit and change to your interface name
+To change the interface name to your interface just go and edit ( scanner.sh & easyscanner.sh ) the file through your text editor so you can edit and change to your interface name.

 Makenormal.sh is a program which used for making everything go back to normal by restarting networkmanager, wpa_supplicant, avahi-daemon and disabling monitor mode.